unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/01_general.md

 # Share an API design on API Commons

-Once your web API has been designed, implemented and deployed, APISpark helps you share it in the [API Commons](Sharing an API design - API Commons) and participate in the effort to collaborate on and share great API designs.
+Once your web API has been designed, implemented and deployed, APISpark helps you share it in the <a href="http://apicommons.org/" target="_blan">API Commons</a> and participate in the effort to collaborate on and share great API designs.

 By sharing API your design *copyright free* on API Commons, you will enable other API providers to reuse it and thus contribute to the converge of API designs.
 This makes life easier for API consumers, and lets you take a stance as the provider of the API.